Gageperrin/it-notes/it-topics/cissp.md

 Two hard mathematics problems are still primarily used for key generation: factorign and discrete logarithms.
 Factoring is when two large prime numbers are multiplied together, creating a number which would be very difficult to decompose into its two prime number factors.
 This is used by RSA.
 Another math problem is discrete logarithms used by Elliptic Curve (ECC) and Diffie-Hellman.
 This raises a prime number to the power of another prime number which is also very difficult to trace back to its original source.
 Diffie-Hellman key exchange uses this to generate symmetric keys to be exchanged between two parties.

+ElGamal is an extension of Diffie-Hellman and was in the public domain from its inception unlike RSA which only became public in 2000.

+Elliptic Curve cryptography depends on the basic equation y^2 = x^3 + ax + b where all variables are real numbers.
+Each elliptic curve has a corresponding elliptic curve group made up of hte points on the elliptic curve along with the point O, located at infinity.

-One third, deprecated math problem is the Knapsack problem but a vulnerability was identified that could break it with any algorithm it uses.
+One third, deprecated math problem is the Knapsack problem but a vulnerability was identified in 1984 that could break it with any algorithm it uses.

 Hybrid cryptography is a combination of symmetric and assymetric cryptography to achieve the benefits of each kind.